facebookresearch/ParlAI/README.md

 - Can use Mechanical Turk to run / collect data / evaluate.
 - Python framework.
 - Examples of training with PyTorch.
-- Uses zmq to talk to other toolboxes not in Python, examples of Lua Torch given.
 - Supports batch and hogwild training and evaluation of models.

 ## Basic Examples